Christian-Guzman/head-first-java-cliffsnotes-example/Chapter-3/README.md

 ## Arrays

 - An array is like a list of things.
-1. Delcared an int array variable.
+1. Declared an int array variable.
 An array variable is a remote control to an array object. int[] nums;
 2. Created a new int array with a length of 7, and assigned it to the previously-declared int[] variable nums. nums = new int[7];
-3. Gave each element in the arry (or in easier terms gave each item in the list) an int value. nums[0] = 6;
+3. Gave each element in the array (or in easier terms gave each item in the list) an int value. nums[0] = 6;
 nums[1] = 19;
 nums[2] = 44;